juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

 # vw_multi backend

-**DEPRECATION NOTE: THIS BACKEND WILL NO LONGER BE AVAILABLE IN ANNIF 0.56**
+**DEPRECATION NOTE: THIS BACKEND IS NO LONGER AVAILABLE IN ANNIF SINCE 0.56**

 Note that the `vw_ensemble` backend was removed in Annif 0.45.